-- favorite fabric (I’d use a cotton for a beginner, it’s easier to work with)
+- favorite fabric (I’d use a cotton for a beginner; it’s easier to work with)

-- stuff pillow
+- pillow insert

 - matching thread

 - sewing machine

 You’ll need to cut three pieces of fabric.